Food trucks are popping up all over Central Oregon and have never been better.

 A Broken Angel

 A Broken Angel is one of Bend’s best food truck options and one of Bend’s best all-around options for vegan dining.
 Operating from the tiny cart parked next to Palate Coffee Bar, Chef Richard Hull creates dishes bursting with flavors.
 The menu features Southern dishes with French and Pacific Northwest influences.
-A Broken Angel’s range of the options makes it one of Bend’s best lunch spots.
+A Broken Angel’s range of options makes it one of Bend’s best lunch spots.

 Big Ski’s Pierogi

 If you’ve never had a pierogi, get down to GoodLife as soon as possible.
-Big Ski’s Pierogi is a Polish food cart serving an incredible variety of the dumplings.
+Big Ski’s Pierogi is a Polish food cart serving an incredible variety of dumplings.
 Find traditional ingredients like beef stroganoff, sauerkraut or potato inside the perfectly crisp dumplings, but don’t be afraid to try out the seasonal morel or white button mushroom varieties.
 The pierogi pairs perfectly with beer, and are a great alternative to traditional Bend pub fare.

 Sol Verde